SanketNalage/Terraform-Hands-on/10-Terraform-Workspaces/README.md

 ## Step-02: Update terraform manifests to support multiple workspaces
 - **Sub-folder we are working on:** 10-1-local-backend
 - Ideally, AWS don't allow to create a security group with same name twice.
-- With that said, we need to change our security group names in our `c2-security-groups.tf`
+- With that said, we need to change our security group names in our `sgroups.tf`
 - At the same time, just for reading convenience we can also have our EC2 Instance `Name tag` also updated inline with workspace name.
 - What is **${terraform.workspace}**? - It will get the workspace name
 - **Popular Usage-1:** Using the workspace name as part of naming or tagging behavior